ScreepsMods/screepsmod-auth/README.md

 # Usage
 1. Open the steam screeps client
 2. In console, run `setPassword('YourDesiredPassword')`
-3. Now you should be able to login via API or a web client via [ScreepsMod-Client](https://github.com/ScreepsMods/screepsmod-client)
+3. Now you should be able to login via API

 # API